If you think the debate over the safety of childhood vaccines is going to go away soon, think again.

 There have been no smallpox cases anywhere in the world since 1978.

 Polio used to cause 15,000 cases of paralysis a year in the United States before the vaccine was introduced in the 1950s.
-There has not been a polio case that originated in the United States since 1979.
+There has not been a that originated in the United States since 1979.

 “I don’t think there’s any way you can argue against that,” said Leifer.